weso/shexer/README.md

 * aceptance_threshold (default 0): Given a certain inferred constraint __c__ for a shape __s__, the ammount of instances which conform to this constraint (ignoring constraints with '\*' cardinality) should be at least __aceptance\_threshold__.
 If this does not happen, then __c__ will not be included in __s__.
 * verbose (dafault False): when it is set to True, the extraction process will print log messages through the standard output.
 * to_uml_path (default None).
 This parameter expects to receive a disk path.
 If you provide a value here, sheXer will generate a UML diagram containing the extracted scheme and will save it in the path indicated as a PNG image.
 WARNING: you should be connected to Internet in  order to make this work.
+* rdfconfig_directory (default None).
+This parameter expects to receive a disk path to a folder.
+If the folder does not exist, it will create it.
+When you give a value to rdfconfig_directory, sheXer will write in the specified folder  the files model.yaml, prefix.yaml and endpoint.yaml (just in case the data is being gathered form an endpoint) containing the structure minned from the input data and according to rdf-config specifications.